UCL-ARC/mkdocs-dsh-docs/docs/4-JupyterHub.md

 ## Overview

-The DSH HPC Cluster login nodes (and some select other DSH HPC machines) provide a JupyterHub service with graphical interface.
+The DSH HPC Cluster login nodes (and some select other DSH Research Compute machines) provide a JupyterHub service with graphical interface.

 ## Access